MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-never-ending-query.md

 The [Lightweight Query Profiling Infrastructure](/sql/relational-databases/performance/query-profiling-infrastructure#lwp) was introduced in these versions of SQL Server.
 It allows you to capture actual statistics during the execution of a slow query.
 This troubleshooting feature allows you to examine query operators in a query plan at run time and understand where most of the time is spent in a query.

-To identify the slow steps in the query by using [Lightweight query execution statistics profiling infrastructure v1](/sql/relational-databases/performance/query-profiling-infrastructure#lightweight-query-execution-statistics-profiling-infrastructure-v1) and solve the issue, follow these steps:
+To identify the slow steps in the query by using [Lightweight query execution statistics profiling infrastructure v1](/sql/relational-databases/performance/query-profiling-infrastructure#lightweight-query-execution-statistics-profiling-infrastructure-v1), follow these steps:

 1. Run the following commands to enable the `query_thread_profile` XEvent: